- Plan Summaries: Anthem HMO

 Suppose your pet is currently insured with Nationwide in a plan other than Ucorp.
 In that case, you will need to wait until your pet’s current policy is up for renewal to apply for enrollment in the Ucorp-sponsored group plan.

 Financial Assistance - Your Money Line

-Your Money Line is a way for our benefited employees of all income levels to learn, ask questions, and grow financially no matter where you are starting from.
+Your Money Line is a way for our benefited employees of all income levels to learn, ask questions, and grow financially, no matter where you start.

 Your Financial Concierge will direct you to resources in Your Money Line Dashboard, our online e-learning platform, for additional information on the topic you're focused on.
 The Your Money Line Dashboard has all the resources you need to follow through on the plan you will create with your Financial Concierge.